 - Avoid protest, demonstrations and strikes as they can turn violent.

 - Monitor the local news and other sources for information on planned and possible unrest.

 - Contact your travel agent or tour operator for information on your transport bookings and be ready to adjust your travel plans.

-Petty crime, including bag snatching, pickpocketing and theft from cars, is common.
+Petty crime, including bag snatching, pickpocketing and theft from cars, is common, especially in large cities.
 Many thefts occur in restaurants and outdoor cafes where bags are often placed on the backs of chairs or on the ground.
 Thieves often target tourist attractions, public transport, railway stations, cruise terminals, museums, beaches, restaurants and hotel foyers, especially during the summer peak tourist season.
 Credit card and ATM fraud can occur.

 Thieves often work in gangs and use various ploys to distract your attention.
 Examples include:

 - A criminal uses a large map or offer of assistance to distract your attention, while an accomplice steals your belongings.